 We can accommodate a CPAP machine and usually have several on every trip.

-Our campus has a recently constructed cafeteria built specifically to host our visiting surgical teams.
+Our campus has a cafeteria built specifically to host our visiting surgical teams.
 Our food is prepared in a clean and safe environment.
 We prepare a mixture of American favorites and local dishes.
 We do eat lots of chicken and fresh produce such as rice, cabbage, tomatoes, green beans, cucumbers, & many fruits.
 Coffee & tea are both grown in Malawi and are always available in our cafeteria, even for souvenirs to take home.
-We even have Diet Coke!
+We even have Coke Zero!
 There is no need to bring food from home.
 If you don’t like the dinner selection, peanut butter & jelly will always be on hand.
 The application has a place for dietary needs such as diabetic, gluten-free, vegetarian, lactose intolerant, etc. We do our best to accommodate these needs.